kevin504-max/chat-bot/README.md

 ## 🤝 Acknowledgment
 I extend my heartfelt appreciation to Flashvolve for this exciting and engaging technical challenge.
-This challenge has allowed me to showcase my skills and creativity in the realms of Vue.js and Node.js while focusing on seamless integration with the Telegram API.
+It allowed me to showcase my skills and creativity in the realms of Vue.js and Node.js while focusing on seamless integration with the Telegram API.